Chief Executive Officer

 Prior to joining AGGA, some 7 years ago John successfully owned and operated an establishment in the hospitality industry for 18 years.
 Prior to this John was Managing Director of a global freight forwarding organisation based in Melbourne and subsequently New Zealand responsible for $50m turnover.

-Membership, Communications & Event Management Coordinator
+Marketing, Communications & Event Management Officer

 Jane is responsible for AGGA's marketing, communications and event management.
 She has extensive commercial experience in marketing and business development, event and project management and administrative and operational support across a wide range of sectors.
 She's passionate about health and wellbeing and is a qualified Yoga and Meditation teacher - which definately helps when things get a bit hectic!